 Please read my article on How to Become a Model to learn more.

 — Do I Need to Pay in Advance?

-In order to book you just pay a small £30 deposit.
+In order to book you just pay a small £30 deposit (or £50 deposit if it's a makeover package).
 The rest you either just pay on the day or in small installments up to the day of the shoot if you'd prefer.
 For deposits I can either take cards over the phone, or send you PayPal request (which can also be paid by card), or give you my bank details if you prefer.
 It's all very quick and easy; just click 'Book Now' below to get in touch.

 — What Is Your Availability?